 Now for the fun part, decorate the “graveyard” with edible Halloween decorations.
 This is a fun part that kids can help out with.

 You can decorate the cake right away and keep it in the refrigerator until you are ready to serve it or decorate it later just before serving the dirt cake.

 I used a Halloween chocolate candy mold to make a skeleton to place on top.
 To make the skeleton, I use white chocolate chips.

 How to melt the white chocolate chips:

-Melt white chocolate chips in the microwave (I use about 1/3 cup of white chocolate chips when I use my candy mold.)
+Melt white chocolate chips in the microwave (I use about one half cup of white chocolate chips for my candy mold).